hpalrecha/SriShankeshwarBhavan/replit.md

 ## Overview

-This is a comprehensive hotel room booking platform built for Sri Shankeshwar Bengaluru Bhavan.
+This is a comprehensive hotel room booking platform built for Sri Shankeshwar Bengaluru Bhavan, located in Shankheshwar, Gujarat (near the sacred Parshwanath Temple).
 The system supports a single-property hotel with two room categories, accommodating both regular customers and privileged trustees with auto-booking capabilities.
 The platform features a customer-facing booking interface, admin dashboard for complete management, and trustee management system.

 ## System Architecture